rareshatha/arabic-text-classification-arabert/README.md

 7. Fine-tune AraBERT on the training dataset.
 8. Evaluate the fine-tuned model.
 9. Compare the baseline and fine-tuned results.
-10. Visualize the model performance.
+10. Generate performance visualizations.
 11. Test the fine-tuned model on custom Arabic texts.

 ## Text Preprocessing

-Arabic text is tokenized using the AraBERT tokenizer.
+Arabic text is processed using the AraBERT tokenizer.

 The maximum sequence length is set to **128 tokens**, with padding and truncation applied during tokenization.